panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 Tips:

 * `array.concat()` creates a new array, without mutating the original one
-* `array.concat(array1[, array2, ...])` accepts more than one array to merge.
+* `array.concat(array1[, array2, ...])` accepts multiple arrays to concat.

 ### 4.2 Spread operator

-You can use the spread operator inside an array literal to concatenate arrays: `[...array1, ...array2]`.
+You can use the spread operator with an array literal to concatenate arrays: `[...array1, ...array2]`.

-Let's concatenate 2 arrays:
+Let’s concatenate 2 arrays of names:

 ```javascript
 const heroes = ['Batman', 'Catwoman'];